zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 ## Master Device – Tele-Tweezer

+The master interface is a **handheld haptic tele-tweezer**, originally developed at ISIR and presented in [1].

-A portable device designed to replicate the shape and functionality of traditional precision tweezers.
+The portable device designed to replicate the shape and functionality of traditional precision tweezers.

 Features: